Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/PDF to CBR Conversion.md

 ## Step 3: Verification

-Confirm that Stirling-PDF can access the `rar` command.
+Confirm that Stirling PDF can access the `rar` command.

 * **For Docker Users:** Execute a command inside the running container.